algoim/algoim.github.io/index.md

 ### Usage

-The high-order quadrature algorithms are located in a number of header files:
+The high-order closest point algorithms are located in a number of header files:
 - `algoim/src/algoim_newtoncp.hpp`: Newton's method for the constrained minimum-distance optimisation problem applied to finding closest points on the zero level set of a function (typically a polynomial).
-- `algoim/src/algoim_stencilpoly.hpp`: Implements the least-squares polynomial interpolation algorithms for 10 different classes of polynomial in 2D and 3D, including bicubic and tricubic interpolants.
+- `algoim/src/algoim_stencilpoly.hpp`: Implements the stencil-based polynomial interpolation algorithms for 10 different classes of polynomial in 2D and 3D, including bicubic and tricubic interpolants.
-- `algoim/src/algoim_stencilpoly_detail.hpp`: This file contains the precomputed pseudoinverses of the interpolation matrices and the various stencils for performing least-squares polynomial interpolation on a rectangular Cartesian grid, as described in the paper.
+- `algoim/src/algoim_stencilpoly_detail.hpp`: This file contains the precomputed pseudoinverses of the interpolation matrices and the various stencils for use with rectangular Cartesian grids, as described in the paper.
-- `algoim/src/algoim_kdtree.hpp`: Implements a k-d tree data structure for a given collection of points in `R^N`.
+- `algoim/src/algoim_kdtree.hpp`: Implements a k-d tree data structure for a given collection of points in `R<sup>N</sup>`.
 This particular k-d tree has been optimised for clouds of points that originate from smooth codimension-one surfaces using coordinate transformations that result in "tight" bounding boxes for nodes in the tree.
-More details are provided HERE.
+More details are provided [below](#k-d-trees-optimised-for-codimension-one-point-clouds).
 - `algoim/src/algoim_hocp.hpp`: Main driver routines for the high-order closest point algorithm applied to rectangular Cartesian grids.

 A typical framework using these algorithms operates in two steps.
 First, in a setup phase, a `Algoim::KDTree` is created based on a cloud of seed points approximately sampling the interface.
 Second, for a closest point query, given a point `x`, the closest seed point to `x` is found using the `Algoim::KDTree` and this is then "polished" using Newton's method (`Algoim::newtonCP`) applied to piecewise polynomial interpolants of the level set function (`Algoim::StencilPoly<N,Degree>` or equivalent).